-Today we are going to talk about yet another type of safety in programming languages.
+Today we are going to talk about more types of safety.
 That would be quantity or unit safety with support of the C++ type system.
-We will try to implement unit safety in linear algebra applications.
-My objective is to share with you my practical learnings about type safe matrices.
-I will motivate the problem, explore the ideas, introduce a solution, and share takeaways.
-You can find this talk and the full library on GitHub at the location linked, or by taking a picture of this QR code.
+We will actually try to compose these safeties in linear algebra applications as often found in physical computation.
+My objective is to share with you my practical learnings and failures about type safe matrices.

 Do you know which launch this is?